 As an international student planning to study English in the USA, one of your first steps will be to get a US student visa.
-Anyone intending to come to the United States with the primary purpose of studying in a long-term, full-time (more than 18 hours per week) program is required to have an F-1 US student visa.
+Anyone intending to come to the United States with the primary purpose of studying in a long-term, full-time (18 hours or more per week) program is required to have an F-1 US student visa.
 This can be a complicated process, so we’ve provided tips and a step-by-step guide here.

 1. Select the school where you plan to study English in the USA.